utexas-public-history/tower/_posts/2016-05-01-krueger-untitled.md

 Bill File - Senate Bill 162.
 Texas Legislative Reference Library.

 Charles E. Ergenbright & Sean K. Hubbard.
-"Defeating the Active Shooter: Applying Facility Upgrades in Order to Mitigate the Effects of Active Shooters in High Occupancy Facilities"(Master’s Thesis, Naval Postgraduate School, 2012).
+“Defeating the Active Shooter: Applying Facility Upgrades in Order to Mitigate the Effects of Active Shooters in High Occupancy Facilities” (Master’s Thesis, Naval Postgraduate School, 2012).

 David A. Klinger and Jeff Rojek.
 Multi-Method Study of Special Weapons and Tactics Teams.
 U.S Department of Justice, 2008).

 David Lowe.
-"Finding healing: Officer who shot UT killer in 1966 writes of his experience; cherishes friendships with survivors,” _Lampasas Dispatch Record_, November 11, 2011.
+“Finding healing: Officer who shot UT killer in 1966 writes of his experience; cherishes friendships with survivors,” _Lampasas Dispatch Record_, November 11, 2011.

 Gary Lavergne, _A Sniper in the Tower: The Charles Whitman Murders_ (The University of North Texas Press - Denton, 1997).